strath-ace/smart-xai/README.md

 This file contains the coordinates of the satellite and the code used to determine day, night and land exposure.

-### Offline_schedule
+### Offline schedule
 This folder contains the code used to generate an offline schedule for heuristic with a suggested input from the end user.

 ### Argumentation
+This file currently contains:
+###Abstract Argumentation
-This file contains 2 different types of techniques that may be used for Abstract Argumentation namely:
+This contains 2 different types of techniques that may be used:
 * SEP - Singular Exchange Property.
 * PEP - Pairwise exchange properties